 The Agency is a public body politic and corporate of the State of Michigan, organized on March 21, 1978, under the authority of Michigan Public Act 448 of 1976 (the Act), to supply electricity to member municipalities in south central Michigan.
-The Act provides that the Agency will establish rates and charges so as to produce revenues sufficient to cover costs (excluding depreciation and amortization expense) including debt service, but it may not operate its projects for profit, except insofar as any such profit will insure to the benefit of the public.
+The Act provides that the Agency will establish rates and charges so as to produce revenues sufficient to cover costs (excluding depreciation) including debt service, but it may not operate its projects for profit, except insofar as any such profit will insure to the benefit of the public.

 The Agency's member municipalities are the Cities of Coldwater, Hillsdale and Marshall and the Villages of Clinton and Union City.
 Each member is a municipal corporation, organized under the laws of the State of Michigan, which owns and operates a municipal electric system.
 The member municipalities presently supply their customers with power purchased from the Agency.
-The Agency's power supply comes from multiple sources including the Agency's Project IV generators, power purchased from the MISO Market, power purchase agreements from other utility companies and from the individual members existing generation facilities.
-Prior to May 31, 2016, The Agency generated energy from its Project I facility, which consisted of a 55 MW coal fired generation facility and related transmission and substation equipment.
-The Project I Endicott facility was taken offline and retired during fiscal 2016, however the transmission assets remain in use.
-In addition, the Agency operated the fractional tire facility (FTF) which was built on land adjacent to Project I. The FTF is a heat technology which utilized waste heat from the Project I coal burning facility to covert tires into gas which was used as fuel to generate electricity.
-The FTF was also retired during fiscal 2016.
+The Agency's power supply comes with multiple sources including the Agency's Project IV generators, power purchased from the MISO Market, power purchase agreements from other utility companies and from the individual members existing generation facilities.
 Project IV consists of three natural gas fired peaking units capable of producing 13 megawatts of power.
 Coldwater is the only participant in Project IV.